top of page

 Peeling Paint or Bubbling Wallpaper

 If you walk into a unit and notice paint peeling off the walls or wallpaper starting to bubble, that’s usually a red flag.
-It often means water is building up behind the wall—maybe from a leaking pipe in the wall or ceiling.
+It often means water is collecting behind the wall, possibly from a slow leak inside the ceiling or wall cavity.

 You won’t always see the leak itself, but the damaged surface is a clear sign that something’s going on behind it.